MicrosoftDocs/azure-dev-docs/articles/java/migration/windup.md

 When you zoom in on the _Incidents by Category_ pie chart, you can see the number of incidents by category: _Mandatory_, _Optional_, _Potential_, _Information_.
 The dashboard also shows the _story points_.
 The story points are an abstract metric commonly used in Agile software development to estimate the level of effort needed to implement a feature or change.
-WindUp uses story points to express the level of effort needed to migrate a particular application.
+Azure CAT uses story points to express the level of effort needed to migrate a particular application.
 It does not necessarily translate to man-hours, but the value should be consistent across tasks.

 ![Summary incident](./media/windup/report-summary-incident.png)